CyberAsh-1805/soc-analyst-portfolio/README.md

 ## 👋 About Me

-I'm an aspiring SOC Analyst with a background in Computer Science (Education), currently building practical skills through labs and industry-recognized certifications.
+I'm an entry level SOC Analyst with a background in Computer Science (Education), currently building practical skills through labs and industry-recognized certifications.
 Actively seeking entry-level and internship opportunities in cybersecurity.

 ---